grongierisc/iris-python-interoperability-template/README.md

 A business process can receive messages from a business service, another business process, or a business operation.<br>
 It can modify the message, convert it to a different format, or route it based on the message contents.<br>
 The business process can route a message to a business operation or another business process.<br>
-Business processes in Python are subclass from grongier.pex.BusinessProcess in Python, that inherit from all the functions of the [business host](#73-the-business_host-class).<br>
+Business processes in Python are subclass from iop.BusinessProcess in Python, that inherit from all the functions of the [business host](#73-the-business_host-class).<br>
 This class defines:

 `on_request`: Handles requests sent to the business process.
 A production calls this method whenever an initial request for a specific business process arrives on the appropriate queue and is assigned a job in which to execute.<br>